talhatahir/thetalhatahir/data/blog/javascript-patterns-stoyan-stefanov.md

 **You shouldn’t go overboard commenting the obvious: every single variable or every single line.
 But you usually need to document all functions, their arguments and return values, and also any interesting or unusual algorithm or technique.
 Think of the comments as hints to the future readers of the code; the readers need to understand what your code does without reading much more than just the comments and the function and property names.**

 Comments are helpful in case what you are commenting about isn’t obvious.
-Its a good idea to leave a comment or two for your future readers.
+It's a good idea to leave a comment or two for your future readers.

 **Most developers consider writing documentation a boring and unrewarding task.
 But that doesn’t have to be the case.
 API documentation can be auto-generated from comments in the code.
 This way you can have the documentation written without actually writing it.
 Most programmers find this idea fascinating, because auto-generating a readable reference from specific keywords and specially formatted “commands” looks much like actual programming. for JavaScript there are two excellent tools, both free and open source: the JSDoc Toolkit ( http://code.google.com/p/jsdoc-toolkit/) and YUIDoc ( http://yuilibrary.com/projects/yuidoc).**

-ascript gi You can and you should document your APIs especially, since the task of writing it manually is arduous , there are tools available like JSDoc Toolkit or simply JSDocs and many other which can be easily used if you follow their syntax in defining your API functions.
+You can and you should document your APIs especially since the task of writing it manually is arduous, there are tools available like JSDoc Toolkit or simply JSDocs and many other which can be easily used if you follow their syntax in defining your API functions.

 **Another way to make your code better is to have it peer reviewed.
 Peer reviews could be formal and standardized, even aided by specialized tools, and this is a great way to make the reviews a streamlined part of the development process.
 But not having the time to research and adopt review tools shouldn’t be in the way.
 You can simply ask the developer next to you to take a look at your code or you can walk her through it.**